bdumasfortin/pirate-survival-html/doc/GAME_DESIGN.md

 - Hotbar with item icons and stack counts.
 - Health, hunger, and armor bars above the hotbar.
 - Action prompts and hints.
+- Map overlay toggled with M.
+- Debug overlay toggled with T.
+- Day/night tint with a day counter title at midnight.
 - Build version and active seed shown top-right.
 - SVG sprites for player, enemies, resources, and items.